 While it’s true in theory that you can have too much of these nutrients, I don’t see that as being an issue in real life.
 I don’t know anybody who consumes large amounts of liver every single day.

 Doing so would also not mimic the eating habits of our ancestors, because they didn’t have daily access to fresh liver.
 Plus, any liver they harvested from animal kills had to be split among a tribe of up to 40 members.

 Based on the scientific evidence that I’ve found, it’s perfectly safe to consume between four and eight ounces of liver per week.

 I’ve found only one brand (Grassland) that carried the “organic” label, but that referred to the kelp in the product, not the liver.

 Gelatin is a protein (similar to collagen) that’s made from boiling skin, tendons, ligaments and/or bones.
 Most gelatin capsules are made from bovine gelatin.

-At least one of the brands* I stumbled across while writing this article also offers beef liver powder, meant for mixing into shakes, cooking or baking.
-While making a smoothie or shake with desiccated beef liver powder is perfectly fine, I wouldn’t recommend heating it to avoid destroying the heat-sensitive micronutrients.
+At least one of the brands I stumbled across while writing this article also offers beef liver powder, meant for mixing into shakes, cooking or baking.
+While making a smoothie or shake with desiccated beef liver powder is perfectly fine, I wouldn’t recommend heating it (to avoid destroying the heat-sensitive micronutrients).